NatronGitHub/Natron/Documentation/source/devel/PythonReference/NatronEngine/Param.rst

 if *checked* is *True* the icon will be used when the button is down.
 Similarily if *checked* is *False* the icon will be used when the button is up.

+.. method:: NatronEngine.Param.setLabel(label)

+    :param label: :class:`str<NatronEngine.std::string>`

+Set the label of the parameter as visible in the GUI See :func:`getLabel()<NatronEngine.Param.getLabel>`